chazzofalf/noiserecorder/Readme.md

 # Noise Recorder #

-A retrieves white noise from the environment via the microphone and extracting the least significant bit.
+Retrieves white noise from the environment via the microphone and extracting the least significant bit.

 ## Invocation (Refer to steps below for installation) ##